Can you Spot These Common Locksmith Scams?

 Failing to ask you for identification before they attempt to open the lock is a warning sign too – they should be professional enough to care that you actually have the right to enter the property you are breaking into.

 How to Protect Yourself from Locksmith Scams

 Do your research before you need it: Take a few minutes to find a reputable locksmith before you’re shivering next to your locked car in subzero temperatures.
+Look for a member of the Associated Locksmiths of America (ALOA)/a>.
 Finding a locksmith when you have the time to truly look will save you a lot of heartache and stress if you do get locked out.
-Do your homework in advance and keep the locksmiths information in your wallet, phone or other place that you will likely have with you when you are locked out.
+Do your homework in advance and keep the locksmith’s information in your wallet, phone or another place that you will likely have with you when you are locked out.
 You’ll be far less likely to fall prey to a scammer if you already have a locksmith to call.

 Ask for an estimate: When you call.
 Ask for a general estimate of cost.
 While the dispatcher you speak to may not be able to quote you an exact price until the locksmith has a chance to look at your unique situation, there would be at least a ballpark idea of fee before anyone is sent to your location.
 Very high or very low fees could be a sign of trouble.

 Check Ratings and Reviews: You can find ratings of local locksmiths on Yelp and on Angie’s List – but word of mouth is better.
 Yelp does a decent job of weeding out fake positive reviews, but some do slip through the cracks, so be wary of glowing online reviews that all seem to be written by the same person.
 Your own personal network of friend and family is best== you can even ask on FB, twitter or other social media with the hashtag of your town and #locksmith.